Dresden Leipzig railway station: In the operation of the Leipzig-Dresden Railway Company

 The reconstruction of the railway facilities at short intervals was due, among other things, to the significant increase in traffic volume.
 From three pairs of trains a day at the opening, the traffic volume grew to 44 passenger trains (56 in the summer) and 20 to 24 freight trains with 170 axles each per day by 1876.
 The total cargo throughput at Leipzig station in that year was almost 275,500 tons.
 In addition, both operating processes and equipment were still subject to a rapid process of change in the first decades of the railway.
 For example, the turntables used in the first station, with a diameter of only 3.4 m, could not be used for long.

 Since 1852, there had been a railway connection between the Leipzig and Silesian stations on the Neustadt side of the Elbe and the stations on the Old Town side of the Elbe via the newly built Marienbrücke.
 This made direct connections Leipzig–Dresden–Prague–Vienna possible.

 The operating facilities were renovated in 1868/1869.
 The new machine station consisted of a rectangular locomotive shed with 25 stands, a workshop with 20 stands, a coal shed and a coaling plant.
 Later, a roundhouse for twelve engines was added.
 With this, the facilities of the Leipzig station reached their greatest extent.
 The two locomotive sheds and the workshop building were retained until 2010.

 After the nationalization of the LDE

 On 1 January 1876, the Saxon state acquired the Leipzig-Dresden Railway.
 From then on, through trains ran between Leipzig and Bodenbach and the directional functions of the station's halls had to be partially abandoned.
 The structural substance of the station, on the other hand, was retained after the transfer to state ownership until the redesign of the Dresden railway junction.

 This took place from 1892 to 1901 and required the demolition of the facilities furthest into the city.
 Since then, Eisenbahnstraße has bordered the railway facilities on this side.
 On 1 March 1901, the Bodenbach-Leipzig express train 2, which arrived at Leipzig station at 3:55 a.m. and continued towards Leipzig at 4:00 a.m., marked the end of passenger services at Leipzig station.
-From then on, Dresden-Neustadt station took over the handling of passenger traffic.